Saddleback caterpillar: Larvae

+First instar

-The first instar: Caterpillar larvae vary in size and are capable of being between 1.5-2.0mm in length.
+Caterpillar larvae vary in size and are capable of being between 1.5–2.0 mm in length.
 At this stage a hatchling lacks its characteristic coloring and instead tends to be a translucent lime green with green or black tentacles and green protuberances along the skirt which lack the long spiny thorns that are seen in older larvae.
 While it also lacks the recognizable saddled back, there may be markings on the body that indicate where the saddle will be as the top of some hatchlings tend to have a white or a slightly darker green marking on its top center.

+Middle instar

-The middle instar: Occurs during the second to fourth molt and is the period in time where the larva begins to gain its characteristic markings.
+Occurs during the second to fourth molt and is the period in time where the larva begins to gain its characteristic markings.
 Here, the top of the body gains a more opaque green that differentiates the top of the body from the bottom and contains a black dot, commonly called a "saddle", at the center that is held within a white oval shape that is surrounded by a black outlining.
 At this stage the tentacles also gain their coloring.
 The tentacles usually become darker with age, starting as green when hatched and then becoming orange around the middle instar.
 Some Acharia stimulea will also develop a facial marking with two cream or light-green markings that mimic large eyes at the posterior end of the body.
 The protuberances along the bottom sides of the larvae also become orange at this stage.
 Thorns on the tentacles and the protuberances along the side of the body also begin to elongate and obtain their stinging nature, with those on the tentacles being longer in length.
-At this stage larvae will also begin to eat plant tissue and grow to be about 5-8mm in size.
+At this stage larvae will also begin to eat plant tissue and grow to be about 5–8 mm in size.